corda/corda-docs-portal/content/en/docs/corda-enterprise/4.5/operations/deployment/deploying-a-node.md

 ## Testing your installation

-You can verify Corda is running by connecting to your RPC port from another host, e.g.:
+You can verify Corda is running by connecting to your RPC port from another host, for example:

 `telnet your-hostname.example.com 10002`